 - Lumpy or hard stools

-- Sensation of anorectal obstruction (aka it feels like something is stuck in your butt)
+- Sensation of anorectal obstruction (meaning it feels like something is stuck in your rear end)

 - Sensation of incomplete defecation

-- Manual maneuvering required to poop (yes, that means you're having to use your fingers...don't worry, you're not alone)
+- Manual maneuvering required to poop (yes, that means using your fingers)

-Dr. Rachel Gelman is a Bay Area native who has received her bachelor’s degree in Biology from the University of Washington in Seattle and her Doctorate in Physical Therapy from Samuel Merritt University.
-Rachel practices as a clinical specialist at the Pelvic Health and Rehabilitation Center in San Francisco where she is also the branch director.
-She specializes in the physical therapy management of numerous pelvic pain disorders, including bowel, bladder and sexual dysfunction.
-Rachel is passionate about women's and men's health and strives to promote quality education regarding pelvic and sexual health both in the clinic and in the community.
+Dr. Rachel Gelman practices as a clinical specialist at the Pelvic Health and Rehabilitation Center in San Francisco, where she is also the branch director.
+She specializes in the physical therapy management of numerous pelvic pain disorders, including bowel, bladder, and sexual dysfunction.
+Rachel is passionate about healthcare and strives to promote quality education regarding pelvic and sexual health.

 Posted: Wed, Jul 31, 2019